sumedh1k/IDP-Group1-2023/README.md

 # IDP-Group1-2023
-An escape room game in development by Prevail Productions from the California Academy of Mathematics and Science.
+An escape room game developed by students from the California Academy of Mathematics and Science.